JimmyTran1206/c0523-code-solutions/javascript-new/javascript-new-quiz-notes.md

 - What does the `new` operator do?

+Create an instance of a prototype.

 - What property of JavaScript functions can store shared behavior for instances created with `new`?

+functionName.prototype

 - What does the `instanceof` operator do?

+Return a boolean true/false value determining if a variable is an instance of a prototype

 ## Notes